kevidryon2/Zen80/README.md

 - Mode 3: Subtract Red channels

 ##### $FF67-$FF68 (VLAYERMAP)
-Each 4-bit value represents a tileset bank; howeaver, since 2 tilemaps make up a screen, each value is multiplied by 2 (discarding the 5th bit) and the *n*th and (*n*+1)th tilemaps are shown.

-###### Example

-VLAYERMAP = 4, 6, 7, 2

-In this case, the first layer is tilemap 8 and 9, the second layer is tilemap 12 and 13, the third layer is tilemap 14 and 15, and the fourth layer is tilemap 4 and 5.
+Each 4-bit value represents a tilemap bank.
+The first 4 bits are the tilemap drawn as layer 0, the next 4 bits layer 1, the next 4 layer 2, and the last 4 layer 3.

 ##### $FF69-$FF6A (VPOSY)
 The Y position of the "scanning beam" on the screen.